UdacityMobileWebScholarship/just-notes/README.md

 4. `npm install`
 5. `npm start`

-The latest changes will be in `development` branch. `git checkout development` to switch to that branch.
+The latest changes will be in `master` branch.
+The deployed version of code will be in `release` branch.

 #### IDE Setup
 Check the following settings in your IDE: